tarique1988/gcloud-function-sample/README.md

 ## Usage

-Clone the repository and run: `gcloud functions deploy note --runtime nodejs10 --trigger-html` from the terminal window.
+Clone the repository and run: `gcloud functions deploy sample --runtime nodejs10 --trigger-html` from the terminal window.